cfpb/cf-colors/README.md

 - [File a bug](https://github.com/cfpb/cf-colors/issues/new?body=%23%23%20URL%0D%0D%0D%23%23%20Actual%20Behavior%0D%0D%0D%23%23%20Expected%20Behavior%0D%0D%0D%23%23%20Steps%20to%20Reproduce%0D%0D%0D%23%23%20Screenshot&labels=bug)

-## Using cf-colors independent of Capital Framework
+## Using this component independent of Capital Framework

-If you're already using [Bower](http://bower.io/), simply add cf-colors as a dependency and integrate it into your build process.
+If you're already using [Bower](http://bower.io/), simply add this component as a dependency and integrate it into your build process.
 It's not currently in the Bower registry, so you'll have to point to this Git repo's URL.